Southern Valencian: Lower Southern Valencian

-This dialect is called Alicante's Valencian (valencià alacantí) by some manuals of dialectology.
-To avoid confusion between the different dialectal realities of the comarques of this provincial demarcation, it is best using the term Southern or Lower Southern to describe the speeches that extend to the south of the line that links the settlements of Biar and Busot, that includes the south of l'Alcoià, l'Alacantí and the valleys of the river Vinalopó.
+Lower Southern Valencian or Southern Southern Valencian.
+This dialect is frequently called Alacantí Valencian (valencià alacantí) by some manuals of dialectology.
+To avoid confusion between the different dialectal realities of the comarques of this provincial demarcation, it is best using the term Southern or Lower Southern to describe the speeches that extend to the south of the line that links the settlements of Biar and Busot, that includes the south of Alcoià (Foia de Castalla), Alacantí and the valleys of the river Vinalopó, and Carche (El Carxe).

-In the previously mentioned zone there are a series of features that singularise this dialectal set:
+Some distinctive features of this dialect are: